-The thick, pointed leaves with barbed ‘teeth’ lining their edges – hence the common name – and while they may look dangerous, they are actually quite soft.
+Thick, pointed leaves with barbed ‘teeth’ lining their edges – hence the common name – and while they may look dangerous, they are actually quite soft.
 The leaves layer upon each other with nice, upright form.
-They are light green, but will blush purple with a lot of sunlight.
-Good potted plants for indoors or out.
+They are light to mid green, but will blush purple with a lot of sunlight.
+They make good potted plants for indoors or out.

 Bright yellow flowers with narrow petals bloom from the centre of mature plants in autumn and winter.
 To achieve blooms they need good light during the summer.
 Offsets will form naturally from the base of the plant.